 Proposed Research: Short statement of aims, objectives, methodology and outcomes.
 500 words max.

 Major Publications: List your main or most relevant publications, identifying ‘submitted’ and ‘published’.
 One page max.

 Relevant Research in Host Subject: What research within the Subject is relevant to your project.
 (Max 100 words).

-Head of Subject Statement: Statement on fit with Subject research agenda and benefits of hosting the candidate. (max 200 words)
+Statement from Subject Research Director: Fit with Subject research agenda and benefits of hosting the candidate. (max 150 words).